• Python Snacks

 3. While it’s small, there’s performance issues with this.
 The try/except block does require more overhead because it has to catch and raise an exception.

-A coworker had introduced and (highly) suggested using .get() instead.
+I was told to use the .get() method instead.
 If we were to keep the same logic from above but change the function:

 Not only does implementing the method eliminate the points I listed above, but it also adds the following value: